-Number in the class (defined in H4 above) who borrowed Percent of the class (defined above) who borrowed (nearest 1%) Average per- undergraduate- borrower cumulative principal borrowed, of those in the first column (nearest \$1) a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
-402 51% \$28,477 b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
-Include both Federal Direct Student Loans and Federal Family Education Loans.
-394 50% \$22,896 c) Institutional loan programs.
-4 1.00% \$3,075 d) State loan programs.
-0 0.00% \$0 e) Private alternative loans made by a bank or lender.
-67 8.00% \$36,036
+undergraduateborrower Percent of the cumulative Number in the class (defined principal class (defined in above) who borrowed from H4 above) who borrowed from the types of borrowed from the types of loans specified the types of loans loans specified in in the first specified in the the first column column first column (nearest 1%) (nearest \$1) Source/Type of Loan a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. 511 51.00% \$30,465 Include both Federal Direct Student Loans and Federal Family Education Loans. b) Federal loan programs: Federal Perkins, Federal 48.00% \$21,087 497 Stafford Subsidized and Unsubsidized.
+Include both Federal Direct Student Loans and Federal Family Education Loans. c) Institutional loan programs.
+3 0.00% \$2,000 d) State loan programs.
+0 0.00% \$0 e) Private student loans made by a bank or 110 11.00% \$46,196 lender.